 Contracting processes are frequently subject to major tensions between the forces of creativity and those of control.
 In fast-moving markets, those tensions may represent a source of unresolved risk, often requiring determined executive intervention to break down the resistance to change and the barriers to new opportunities.

-Figure 6, right, identifies the variety of executive sponsors for current digitization initiatives.
-Interesting findings include:
+Figures 6 and 7, right, identify the variety of executive sponsors and executive leads for current digitization initiatives.
+This once again illustrates the inconsistency in responsibility for contracting.
+Figure 7 shows where day-to-day responsibility for project execution has been allocated and at this operational level we observe a significant shift to the Commercial / Contract Management Executive (CCM).
+Figure 6: Executive sponsors for digitization

+Figure 7: Executive leads for digitization

+CCM Executive 29.4%

+CPO / Head of Supply Managment 27.2%

+GC / Legal 16.9%

+Other 16.2%

+Head of Project Management 8.8%

+Sales Lead 1.5%

+Further analysis leads to a range of interesting findings:

 - One in nine organizations require the personal sponsorship of the CEO to make change happen.
-This is indicative of the issues highlighted elsewhere in this report - in particular, the absence of established process ownership, the fragmentation of activities, and competing stakeholder objectives. - There is little evidence that initiatives are being viewed holistically to address both buy-side and sell-side contracting. - The General Counsel is the sponsor for 44% of sell-side digitization projects, but only 12% on the buy-side (where 41% are led by the Chief Procurement Officer / Head of Supply Management). - The Chief Financial Officer is driving 21% of buy-side projects and only 9% sell-side. - 5 All sponsors view increased speed and efficiency as the top priority, but there are notable variations in other drivers.
+This is indicative of the issues highlighted elsewhere in this report - in particular, the absence of established process ownership, the fragmentation of activities, and competing stakeholder objectives.

+- 2 There is little evidence that initiatives are being viewed holistically to address both buy-side and sell-side contracting.

+- 3 The General Counsel is the sponsor for 44% of sell-side digitization projects, but only 12% on the buy-side (where 41% are led by the Chief Procurement Officer / Head of Supply Management).

+- 4 The Chief Financial Officer is driving 21% of buy-side projects and only 9% sell-side.

+- All sponsors view increased speed and efficiency as the top priority, but there are notable variations in other drivers.
 For example, the CEO, CFO and GC community view improved business and management information as an important goal (second place), whereas CPOs and CIOs consider resource and cost savings to be more important.

+Conclusions

+This research points to two big conclusions

+1

+It is time to find a better approach, to develop a defined capability and accountability for the coherence of contracts and commercial practices.
+Organizations need 'an owner' of the contracting process - an Office of Contracting that is independent of functional stakeholders.

+The contracting process needs an owner - an independent Office of Contracting.

+In making this statement, it is important to distinguish between operational responsibility for performing the multiple activities undertaken during the life of a contract, versus a responsibility for overseeing the process that guides and supports those activities.